ngulpi/MyPizzaria/README.md

 Supports delivery and multiple store locations.
 Features Google map integration which helps customers slect store location and drivers find customer homes.
 Full-blown sophisticated menu mangement allows the easy creation of multiple categories or sub-menus.
-Ingredient and tropping placement requests are accounted for and pricing adjustments are automated.
+Ingredient and topping placement requests are accounted for and pricing adjustments are automated.
 Allows customers to provide menu item order comments.